ClarifiedSecurity/catapult/docs/20-how-to-use.md

 ## Host commands

 Examples for the commands that are run against the inventory_hostname or group in Ansible.
-These commands usually interact with the target OS and the hypervisor.
-Use Ansible's documentation for [Advanced deploy patterns](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html)
+These commands usually interact with the target machines over SSH not the hypervisor or cloud provider APIs.
+For usage of advanced deploy patterns refer to examples under [ctp host list](#ctp-host-list) command.
+For more usage of advanced deploy patterns refer Ansible's documentation for [Advanced deploy patterns](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html)

 ### ctp host list